kubeflow/website/content/docs/pipelines/output-viewer.md

 **Metadata fields:**

 - `storage`

-Storage provider service name, or `"inline"` if the source is inlined.

 - `source`

-Location of the data in the storage service, or inlined markdown string if `storage` field is `"inline"`.
+Renders markdown strings in the output.
+The markdown data can either be read from a file stored remotely, or can be embedded in the metadata field `source`, in which case the `storage` field's value must be `"inline"`.